-The applicant is proposing to construct a four-level, single-family residence with a tuck-under garage and detached workshop connected with a covered walkway.
-Footprints were provided for each separate level.
-The first garage level measures 24' by 32', the second level 24' by 40', the third level is the largest at 24' by 65' and the fourth level measures 24' by 55.'
-The workshop is two stories and connected to the main house by a walkway and measures 14' by 24.'
+The applicant is proposing to construct a four-level, single-family residence with a tuck-under garage and detached workshop connected with a raised walkway.
+The first garage level measures 24' by 32', the second level 24' by 40', the third level is the largest at 24' by 65' and the fourth level measures 24' by 55' which is setback from the second and third levels by 16'.
+The workshop is two stories and connected to the main house by a raised walkway and measures 14' by 24.'
 The main entrance to the house is at the third level on the east elevation.
 This is accessed by a stairway from Irvine Avenue.
 The fourth level is set back from the main façade and will allow for a patio.
 At this early design stage, materials and details are not yet provided, however, areas for openings are noted on the submitted drawings.
-The architect is proposing some skylights, projecting bays and window screening on the west elevation.
+The architect is proposing four skylights on the flat roofs, a projecting bay on the east elevation, two masonry chimneys, and a cantilever on the main façade over the garage doors and a series of retaining walls.
+Not all the materials were specified but the main materials are black cementitious walls, wood windows with aluminum-clad (no finish or color noted), poured concrete retaining walls, tempered and laminated glass railings (but no detail) and masonry chimneys but material and color not noted.
+The street-facing garage door design and materials were not provided as well as the front gate and screen wall.
+A planting plan was provided.